BlenderPythonCourse/01.IntroSetup/README.md

 + Incidental complexity, but really important
 + Share your setup ideas with the community
 + Dive STRAIGHT into next section while fresh.

----
-Find out more about our [Automate Blender with Python Course](https://www.udemy.com/blenderpython/?couponCode=GitHubDiscount).